opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aggregate.md

 **Gauge**

 * `currentAggregateGroups`: This gauge represents the current number of active aggregate groups.
-It decreases when an aggregate group completes and its results are emitted, and increases when a new event initiates the creation of a new aggregate group.
+It decreases when an aggregate group completes and its results are emitted and increases when a new event initiates the creation of a new aggregate group.